Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-y5z4GmkeGhA.md

 > Snutt: I've seen sometimes when I've played.
 >
-> Snutt: Uh sometimes just like restarting the game uh gets it working again.
-Snutt: But yeah, it's it's like we're working on those type of things uh to see if we can
+> Snutt: Uh sometimes just like restarting the game, gets it working again.
+Snutt: But yeah, it's it's like we're working on those type of things, to see if we can
 >
 > Snutt: flush them out.
 >